monk78/blog-front-page/README.md

 # blog-front-page
- a sample of front page of blogging....
+ React based  front page of blogging with extracting data from Api (jsonplaceholder)